libscran/scran_blocks/README.md

 );
 ```

-See the [reference documentation](https://libscran.github.io/scran_blocks) for more details.

 ## Weighting blocks

 When combining statistics across blocks, it may be desirable to weight each block by its size, favoring larger blocks that can emit more stable statistics.
-This is done using the `scran_blocks::compute_weights()` function that calculates a weight for each block based on its size.
+This is done using the `compute_weights()` function that calculates a weight for each block based on its size.

 ```cpp
 #include "scran_blocks/scran_blocks.hpp"